kign/c4wa/etc/doc/language.md

 ### Memory managers

-Memory manager is a module which built on the top of low-level access to  `__builtin_memory` to implement higher level methods like `malloc` and `free` for dynamic memory access.
+Memory manager is a module built on the top of low-level access to  `__builtin_memory` to implement methods like `malloc` and `free` for dynamic memory access.

 There are currently three memory managers, in order of increasing complexity: